asgr/ProFound/README.md

 remotes::install_github("asgr/ProFound")
 ```

+**ProFound** now comes with its own watershed method, and can use the **imager** package to smooth the image, this means it does not strictly require the **EBImage** package any more.
+This is good, because it has always been a bit of a pain to install!

-To use the **profoundMakeSegim** and **profoundProFound** function for image segmentation you will need to have **EBImage** installed.
+To use the *old* **profoundMakeSegim** and **profoundProFound** function for image segmentation you will need to have **EBImage** installed.
 Since this can be a bit cumbersome on some platforms (given its dependencies) this is only listed as a suggested package.
 You can have a go at installing it by running:

 ```R
 install.packages("BiocManager")